MojoliciousDotIO/mojolicious.io/blog/2017/12/10/day-10-give-the-customer-what-they-want/index.markdown

     app->renderer->default_value('json');

-There are also mechanims to limit the format detection, but those are beyond the scope of this article.
+There are also mechanisms to limit the format detection, but those are beyond the scope of this article.
 The links above contain more.

 Note also that the mappings between file extensions and MIME types obviously are in play here.